MattGreyDesign/himatt.com/about.md

 priority: 0.8
 ---

-## Some things
-I am a multi-disciplined designer, particularly focussed around User Experience (UX) and Usability.
+Matt Grey is a multi-disciplined designer, particularly focussed around Product design, User Experience (UX) and Usability.

 I currently live and work as a UX designer in Southampton at [Alliants](http://alliants.com).